doubleunion/arooo/README.md

 ### Deploying and Heroku access

-This section only pertains if you have heroku & deployment access
+This section only pertains if you have heroku & deployment access.
+Only maintainers have heroku access and can deploy.

 If you are a DU member, see https://docs.google.com/document/d/19LbIYB2RDy-17UXuQx6wLgKp2EdLdqj-pg1cm3EpSb8/edit for more information on getting permission.

+Both `staging` and `production` Heroku environments are connected to this GitHub repo, making it possible to deploy directly through the Heroku UI.
+To deploy:
+* Staging: Merge to `master`, and your code will be automatically deployed to `staging` as soon as Travis CI goes geen.
+* Poduction: Log into Heroku, and select the production Aroo app from your dashboard.
+Click on "Deploy", and scroll to the bottom.
+There will be a place to select a branch to deploy, and a button that you can click to deploy.

+Database migrations will run automatically during the release process on Heroku.
+This is controlled by the `release` directive in our [Procfile](Procfile).

+If you prefer to do deploys from the command line, here are the steps:

 1. Add Heroku remotes to your `.git/config` (type `git remote --help` for more instructions on how to configure git remote.)

-Note: Only maintainers have heroku access and can deploy.

   ```
   [remote "production"]